-- l.
-The Company's Board of Directors has determined that its U.S. subsidiary will not pay any dividend as long as such payment will result in any tax expense for the Company. - m.
-Deferred taxes for income taxes were not provided for on a cumulative total of \$81,748 of the undistributed earnings of Taro Canada, which are not taxable provided earnings remain undistributed.
+- 1. The Company's Board of Directors has determined that its U.S. subsidiary will not pay any dividend as long as such payment will result in any tax expense for the Company. - m.
+At December 31, 2008, deferred income taxes were not provided for on a cumulative total of \$82,362 of the undistributed earnings of Taro Canada, which are not taxable provided earnings remain undistributed.
 Taro Canada intends to invest these earnings indefinitely in its operations. - n.
 Foreign withholding taxes have been accrued as necessary by the Company and its subsidiaries.